sejda-pdf/webp-imageio/README.md

 ## Compiling the Java library

-### Using Gradle
+### Using Maven
-- Run `gradlew.bat build -x test` in the root of the project
+- Run `mvn clean test` in the root of the project
 - The compiled Java library can be found under the `build` directory
-- Run `gradle build test uploadArchives` to upload to OSS Nexus, then [login](https://oss.sonatype.org/#stagingRepositories) and publish to Maven Central
+- Run `mvn release:prepare release:perform -Prelease -Darguments="-Dgpg.passphrase=secret123 -DstagingDescription=sambox"` to upload to OSS Nexus, then [login](https://oss.sonatype.org/#stagingRepositories) and publish to Maven Central